kirbyj/praatdet/README.md

 4. The Oq estimates will now be re-drawn in the ```Picture``` window, and you will have the option to repeat step 3.
 If the estimates still look incorrect or differ wildly from one another, you may have missed a point or points; repeat step 3.
 If the estimates look OK, enter 0 as the value for ```.manualCheck``` and click ```Continue```.

-5. You will now have the opportunity to remove individual *periods* (not points) from consideration, a la [**peakdet**](http://voiceresearch.free.fr/egg/).
+5. You will now have the opportunity to remove individual *periods* (not points) from consideration, à la [**peakdet**](http://voiceresearch.free.fr/egg/).
 You may wish to do this if, for example, you decide that the values at the edges of the utterance are invalid, or if you noticed periods containing double peaks in steps 3-4.
 I recommend inserting points (or leaving the ones that Praat finds) for double peaks, and then removing the entire period at this step.
 The advantage of this workflow is that the [output file](#output) will record the time and location of this period, but will not record Oq values for it.
 This is a simple way of indicating the existence of a double peak.

 	To remove periods, enter the period numbers, separated by spaces, in the dialog box.
 The ```Picture``` display will then update to reflect your changes.
 Be careful; there is no 'undo' for this procedure, short of processing the file all over again!
 When you are finished, or if you do not wish to remove any periods, leave the dialog box blank, and click ```Continue```.